eraserhd/Idris-book/chapters/contradictions.md

 ## `Uninhabited` and `absurd`

 Many uninhabited types come up frequently: `True = False`, `NonEmpty []`, `IsJust Nothing`.
-It would be nice to not worry about the different ways to extract `Void` values from each of these, so Idris provides us with the `Uninhabited` interface:
+Idris gives us the `Uninhabited` interface so that we don't have to worry about how to extract `Void` values from many types:

 ```idris
 interface Uninhabited t where